anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 A Registrar hosted on the 6LBR will, per {{cBRSKI}}, make itself discoverable as a Join Proxy so that Pledges can use it for cBRSKI onboarding over a 6LoWPAN link (one hop).
-Note that only some of Pledges waiting to onboard may be direct neighbors of the Registrar/6LBR.
+Note that only some of the Pledges waiting to onboard may be direct neighbors of the Registrar/6LBR.
 Other Pledges would need their traffic to be relayed by Join Proxies across one or more enrolled mesh devices (6LR, see {{fig-net}}) in order to reach the Registrar/6LBR.
 For this purpose, all or a subset of the enrolled Pledges start to act as Join Proxies themselves.